starsprung/amazon-ynab-sync/README.md

 sudo npm install -g amazon-ynab-sync --unsafe-perm=true
 ```

-Ensure you have you Node.js `bin` directory in your environment path.
+Ensure you have the Node.js `bin` directory in your environment path.

 ## Usage